Trekking at Munnar is an absolute must on your list of things to do in Kerala!

 WHERE TO BOOK TREKKING AT MUNNAR

-I personally organised my trekking at Munnar with Kalypso Adventures, a reputable tour company that offers many activities throughout Kerala.
+I personally organized my Munnar trekking with Kalypso Adventures, a reputable tour company that offers many activities throughout Kerala.

 Kalypso Adventures conveniently has a campsite located in the hills of Munnar, located right beneath Phantom Mountain.

-If you decide to book your Munnar trek with Kalypso Adventures they organise everything including transport to and from Munnar, comfortable accommodation in tents, all meals and drinking water, amenities with hot water, a guided hike to the summit of Phantom Mountain and most importantly an unforgettable experience!
+If you decide to book your Munnar trek with Kalypso Adventures they organize everything including transport to and from Munnar, comfortable accommodation in tents, all meals and drinking water, amenities with hot water, a guided hike to the summit of Phantom Mountain, and most importantly an unforgettable experience!

 Click Here to see Kalypso Adventures’ availability and rates.

-My friends and I arrived in Munnar at around 3pm and we checked-in to the Kalypso Camp.
-We were welcomed with tea, coffee and snacks which was much appreciated after the long journey to Munnar.
+My friends and I arrived in Munnar at around 3 pm and we checked in to the Kalypso Camp.
+We were welcomed with tea, coffee, and snacks which were much appreciated after the long journey to Munnar.